oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 - Node.js version 12.14.0 LTS or greater
 - An SDF project

-## Installation
+## Getting Started
 > ⚠ SuiteCloud Unit Testing is installed as a `devDependency`.

-To install SuiteCloud Unit Testing in your SDF project, do the following:
+To get started with SuiteCloud Unit Testing, do the following:

 1. Inside of your SDF project folder, create a `src` folder.
 2. Move your project files inside of the `src` folder.